Satisfying financial aid requirements

 -Check SAR (Student Aid Report) at www.fafsa.gov to see why your FAFSA is rejected and make the necessary corrections.

 -Email firstname.lastname@example.org for assistance in finding out why it is rejected.

 A Pell limit requirement means you may have reached (or are getting close to) your Pell LEU (Lifetime Eligibility Used) of 600%.

 Within one to two weeks of registering for classes, the GHC Office of Financial Aid Processor will review your account to determine how much (if any) Pell Grant funding you have left and it will be applied to your account.
 Then the Pell requirement will be satisfied by the Processor.

 Click here to learn more about the Pell LEU.

-Click here to find out more information or to register for Selective Service.
+Click here to find out more information about Selective Service in general or to register for Selective Service.

 This requirement is because you have reached (or are close to) your lifetime federal loan aggregate borrowing limit.